This post is sponsored by Lexington Law.

 4 Credit Horror Stories

 1. Brittany became homeless.

-Brittany, like many of us, started receiving offers for credit cards right out of high school.
+Brittany, like many young adults, started receiving offers for credit cards right out of high school.
 She opened up a few cards and didn’t think much of it.
-Somehow these little lines of credit seem necessary at the time but can come back to bite us in big ways.
+Somehow these little lines of available credit seem necessary at the time but can come back to bite us in big ways.
 Brittany also took out loans thinking and rationalizing as, “It’s only a little credit here and only a little credit there.”
 What could it hurt?

 As it turned out, Brittany quickly learned that this wasn’t truly the case.
-After maxing out of her cards and finding herself unable to make minimum payments, her credit score dropped and her debt rapidly increased.
+After maxing out her cards and finding herself unable to make the minimum payment for her credit card balance monthly payments, her credit report showed that her credit score dropped and her debt rapidly increased.
+Her late payments turned into late fees which turned into financial trouble.
 With a lackadaisical attitude towards credit, she soon found herself homeless and unable to be approved to even find a place to live.